 - Rethink data challenges.
 Given the competitive hiring landscape, onerous take-home tests can screen out qualified candidates and create a tense, exam-like atmosphere.
-You don’t need these challenges to make strong hires, said Patrick Phelps, Lead Data Scientist at Insight Data Science who previously led data science teams at Yelp and Pinterest.
+You don’t need these challenges to make strong hires, said Patrick Phelps, lead data scientist at Insight Data Science.
 “It’s really hard to scale…[and] it takes a huge amount of time to grade,” he said.
 “I’d rather just put a good data scientist on my team in a room with them for an hour.”
 If you do include a challenge, D’Agostino suggests having candidates complete a coding exercise in the office and talk through it as in an informal code review.

 - Understand team members’ motivations.
 Jensen recommended taking time to discover each employee’s goals, interests and personal incentives.
 Then you can pair them with rewarding projects and recognize accomplishments in a meaningful way.

 - Offer support.
 “Data science can be a discipline of failures: Models fail, processes fail, data sources turn out to be terrible,” Phelps said.
 He suggested offering positive reinforcement and reminding team members that it can take years to see an impact.
 Jensen also suggested breaking problems into manageable chunks so employees aren’t intimidated by an overwhelming project.